EDCD/EDDI/docs/Localization_for_devs.md

 To that end I have added an application setting called `OverrideCulture` which is a string.
 If it is null or empty (the default) then there will be no override and the user's normal culture will be used.
 If it is set to a valid culture name such as "fr" then that culture will be used.

 This is implemented in `App.xaml.cs` in the method `ApplyAnyOverrideCulture()`, because it needs to happen before any UI is loaded.

-I haven't yet implemented the drop-down menu for users to control this setting.
-Changes won't take effect until EDDI is restarted, and I'm currently undecided whether to restart for the user or leave them in control of that.
-I'm not a big fan of "Restart now / Restart later" message boxes, I find them annoying.

 ## Enumerating the installed localizations